ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 This document requests creation of a new registry for Batch Modes.
 This registry should contain the following columns:

-[TODO: define how we want to structure this registry when the time comes]
+> TODO Define how we want to structure this registry.

 ### Upload Extension Registry

 This document requests creation of a new registry for extensions to the Upload protocol.
 This registry should contain the following columns:

-[TODO: define how we want to structure this registry when the time comes]
+> TODO Define how we want to structure this registry.

 ### Prepare Error Registry {#prepare-error-reg}